adlerenno/IncidenceTypeRePair/README.md

   - Using homebrew
     - brew install serd
   - Using apt-get
+    - sudo apt install libserd-dev
-    - sudo apt-get install libserd-0-0
+      - (sudo apt-get install libserd-0-0 does not work)

 - [libmicrohttpd]() needed by the webservice for the server
   - Using homebrew